Once you try crock pot baked beans with bacon you’ll never eat them straight from the can again. Great for summer BBQs and game-day parties!

-Those days are gone.
-With just a tiny bit of extra effort, this easy slow cooker recipe creates the perfect side dish or party food.
-Here are a few reasons why I love this recipe so much:
+- With just a tiny bit of effort, this easy slow cooker recipe creates the perfect side dish or party food.

 - Creating slow cooker baked beans is definitely the way to go.
-You’ll have one less pot on the stove top and you can keep your kitchen cool in the summer.
+You’ll have one less pot on the stove top and you can keep your kitchen cool on hot summer days.

 - It’s an upgrade from the canned stuff, but without much effort on your end.
 Slow cooker recipes are so easy!

-I wish I could adequately explain how delicious they are.
-They are a great addition to game day party spreads or summer cookouts.
+- I wish I could adequately explain how delicious they are.
+They really are the best baked beans.

 Step 1